- Review last weeks

 Last week in the lab and in tutorial we looked at polygon, line and point features and the attribute data that describe them.
 We loaded boundary files form the Open Data portal for the city of Prince George into your canvas.
 We then reviewed how spatial features can be created from a textual format using add delimited text layer.
 We reviewed how descriptive data is joined to a spatial table by maintaining a common item field.
 We finished off by reminding ourselves that the user of GIS data and software is part of the System in GIS and that we should take care in planning how we implement our models and research schemes.
 We accomplished this by joining locational data from Prince George (Postal information) to a crime data layer (in that order).

 Point generate file

-We created point feature type layer that could be converted to a shapefile.
+In tutorial we created a point feature type layer from a text file that could be converted to a shapefile.
 This file did not have a unique ID for each location associated with each row’s x,y coordinates, but rather postal codes (that are not necessarily unique).
 In tutorial we will be looking at this dataset in greater detail in regards to its unique ID.
 The data we used were stored in a text format using deliminators such as commas and is often called a generate file.
 In the case of the postal code data – we were generating a point layer (one feature per row of text).
 This concept can be extended to creating lines and polygons from text using the Simple Features Model.